Colin Wilson (comics)

 Colin Wilson (born 31 October 1949) is a New Zealand comic book artist.

 He is known for his detailed artwork which he used in 2000 AD stories like Rogue Trooper and Judge Dredd.
 According to Andy Diggle, the 2000 AD editor who got him back to the title in the late nineties and has worked with him since, "no one ... draws near-future military hardware like him".

-Wilson has also had success in the French comics (coined "bande dessinées" – BD – in French) field, working on his own title Dans l'Ombre du Soleil, as well as having runs on well-established titles, like Blueberry.
+Wilson has also had success in the French comics (coined "bande dessinées" – BD – in French) field, working on his own title Dans l'Ombre du Soleil, as well as having a run on the well-established Blueberry series.
 David Bishop, another 2000 AD editor says that Wilson is "a true rarity, a comics artist whose work has been acclaimed in America, Britain and most especially in Europe."